Welcome & about this page

 Baten, K., & Cornillie, F. (2019).
 Elicited imitation as a window into developmental stages.
 Journal of the European Second Language Association, 3 (1), 23-34. [open access] [publisher's record]

 Cornillie, F. (2017).
 Educationally Designed Game Environments and Feedback.
-In S. Thorne & S. May (Eds.), Language, Education and Technology (pp. 1-14).
+In S. Thorne & S. May (Eds.), Language, Education and Technology.
+Encyclopedia of Language and Education (pp. 1-14).
 Cham: Springer International Publishing. [open access] [publisher's record]

 Cornillie F., Van Den Noortgate W., Van den Branden K., Desmet P. (2017).
 Examining focused L2 practice: from in vitro to in vivo.
 Language Learning & Technology, 21(1), 121-145. [publisher's record, open access]